RNGKing/marked_one/README.md

 Marked one is intended to be an simple interface where you pass in markdown held, and you will receive a traversable abstract syntax tree in return.
-This library is in its EXTREMELY early stages and will need some decent work to get it into a
+This library is in its EXTREMELY early stages and will need some decent work to get it into a usable state.

+PRs open!

 This is based on the simple markdown syntax [currently supported by Github](https://github.com/im-luka/markdown-cheatsheet):